 Typical is Tenuta di Spineto in southern Tuscany: nine traditional stone houses widely scattered around a 2,000-acre property, each with seven bedrooms and pool.
 For larger gatherings, simply rent more houses and plan some meals prepared by staff at the restored abbey on the property.
 For freedom from meal preparation (at a cost), one of the larger houses is Villa Michaela near Lucca, a staffed rental for 18 persons.

 In Veneto province, not far from Venice and Padua, is one of The Parker Company’s large properties, the Villa dei Gonzaga, a former home of 15th-century nobility, so important that it’s a national monument.
-For 18 persons, daily breakfasts and maid service, its rent of about $7,400 per week through June is a great value.
 Your family can enjoy a pool, tennis court, gardens, rich furnishings, statuary and art, beamed ceilings, splendid dining room and covered arched portico for dining.

 The uncommon abode for your family reunion doesn’t have to be stationary.
 Among the most unusual “abodes” are cabin cruisers on the rivers and other natural waterways of Ireland, Great Britain or continental Europe.

 Learning the Ropes

 These motor cruisers are self-skippered, live-aboard boats that sleep from two to 10 and rent by the week, available to novice and expert alike — no experience needed.
 “Hire cruisers” they’re called (as distinguished from “canal narrow boats”).
 A small flotilla of cruisers makes possible a wonderfully varied reunion experience for all ages.